mimir-org/documents/docs/Mimir/status.md

 In 2023, Mimir began a major refactoring of which we can see the effect today, and Mimir is not in a running condition as before.
 The motivation behind the refactor was that Mimir was in an unreliable and unstable state.
-So the customer wanted us to clean up the code and make i robust.
+So the customer wanted us to clean up the code and make it more robust and easier to read and mantain.

 Major changes have been made to the project, and you can see the outline of being well on the way to a new MVP.
 One of the things that was decided was to move a lot of functionality in the frontend to a common component